 - a.
-A reasonable person should know, under the circumstances, will have the effect of physically or emotionally harming a pupil or damaging the pupil's property, or placing a pupil in reasonable fear of physical or emotional harm to a person or damage to one's property; or - b.
+A reasonable person should know, under the circumstances, will have the effect of physically or emotionally harming a pupil or damaging the pupil's property, or placing a pupil in reasonable fear of physical or emotional harm to his/her person or damage to his/her property; or - b.
 Has the effect of insulting or demeaning any student or group of students; or - c.
 Creates a hostile educational environment for the student by interfering with the student's education or by severely or pervasively causing physical or emotional harm to the student.

-An electronic communication is a communication transmitted through the use of electronic means including but not limited to telephone, cellular phones, computer, pager, email, instant messaging, text messaging, Internet blog, Internet chat room, Internet postings and website.
+An electronic communication is a communication transmitted through the use of electronic means including but not limited to telephone, cellular phones, computer, pager, e-mail, instant messaging, text messaging, Internet blog, Internet chat room, Internet postings and web site.